parts of indian constitution

 4. Reform Initiatives

-• Montagu-Chelmsford Reforms (1919): Introduced significant administrative reforms and a limited form of self-governance in British India.
+• Montagu-Chelmsford Reforms (1919): Introduced significant administrative reforms and limited self-governance in British India.

 5. War-Time Proposals

-• Cripps Mission Proposals (1942): Aimed at securing Indian cooperation during World War II, these proposals included constitutional reform suggestions.
+• Cripps Mission Proposals (1942): Aiming to secure Indian cooperation during World War II, these proposals included constitutional reform suggestions.

 6. Review Commission